-If your child recognises letters and is beginning to blend sounds to read words we have phonics reading books that you can borrow.
-Please talk to your child's teacher to choose the correct level for your child.
+Pink Level - If your child recognises letters and is beginning to blend sounds to read words you can borrow pink books to practise reading at home.

+Red Level and Above - These are for more able readers.
+Please talk to your child's teacher if you need help to choose the correct level for your child.
 Please only take one library book and one reading book at a time so that there are enough books for everyone.